 I didn’t even know “breast refusal” was such a thing before my baby Penelope came along!!

-During the same visit I was told Penelope had a ‘tongue tie‘.
+During the same visit I was told Penelope had a tongue tie.
 It was corrected immediately by a specialist here in Sydney.
-What I didn’t expect was to then have a baby completely reject my breast afterwards.
+The procedure itself is complete in a matter of seconds, though the after affects can take much much longer.
+What I didn’t expect was to then have my baby completely reject my breast afterwards.

 At every feed (8 feeds a day x 40min of screaming like I was trying to murder her) I listened to her in utter distress about a process (breastfeeding) that I originally thought of as being completely ‘natural.’

-I had to resort to feeding by a bottle.
+I had to resort to feeding by bottle.

 From 5 to 10 weeks I expressed every day for 8 hours to then feed Penelope expressed breast milk via a bottle.
 All whilst spending ENDLESS hours in the company of lactation specialists and on speed dial with the Australian Breastfeeding Association – all in an attempt to get her back on my breast.

-No amount of trying all their 20 years+ of experience/techniques, skin on skin, listening to women tell me I should eat this, take this supplement… etc has made her go back on.
+No amount of trying all their 20+ years of experience, proven techniques, skin on skin, listening to women tell me I should eat this, take this supplement… etc has made her go back on.

 This has been my view for 16 weeks… The hardest thing for me as a first time mother so far has been accepting breastfeeding hasn’t worked for us (to date).